fusepoolP3/overall-architecture/wp3/fp-anno-model/fp-anno-model.md

 * an `{annotation}` resource with the `rdf:type` `oa:Annotation`.
 This resource also holds all metadata about the annotation process including the provenance information.
 * an `{annotation-body}` representing the actual annotation.
 Different annotation bodies are defined for different types of annotations (e.g. detected language, Named Entities, Linked Entities, Categorizations and Topics).
 This is also an extension point meaning that special Exractors can define their own annotation types.
 * Fusepool always uses a `{sptarget}` - an resource with the `rdf:type` `oa:SpecificResource` as target of annotation.
 This `{sptarget}` resource is to represent the n-ary relation to the `{content}` ( `source` in Open Annotation terms) and the `{selector}`.
+* As `{selector}` for textual resources the model allows two options:
-For textual resources Fusepool uses a combination of the `oa:TextPositionSelector` and the `oa:TextQuoteSelector`.
+    1. Transformers can use a combination of the `oa:TextPositionSelector` and the `oa:TextQuoteSelector`.
 That means that the selector will both provide the start/end char offsets as well as the prefix, exact and suffix information.
+    2. NIF 2.0 can be used as selector.
+The `nif:String` class also provides beginIndex/endIndex char offsets as well as before, anchorOf and after information.
+However NIF also allows to very efficiently encode NLP annotations.
+So in use cases where such information are required it is a better alternative to the selectors as provided by Open Annotation.
+For more information see the final section of this chapter.
+For compatibility reasons Transformer that do use NIF may also choose to add the properties of the Open Annotation selectors.

 To make the consumption of the annotations easier the Fusepool Annotation Model defines the following two relations: